-Facebook Pixel Responsibilities of Landscape Photographers
+Facebook Pixel Ethics and Responsibilities for Landscape Photographers

-Responsibilities of Landscape Photographers
+Ethics and Responsibilities for Landscape Photographers

 Iceberg

-Follow local regulations
+2. Follow local regulations

 In areas that you're required to stay on marked trails, the rule is usually to keep you safe.

-In areas you’re required to stay on marked trails, the rule is usually there to keep you safe.
+In areas where you’re required to stay on marked trails, the rule is usually there to keep you safe.

 Large rock formations, boulders and cliffs all pose a danger to hikers.

-Other concerns when it comes to local regulations involve the law as it relates to photography.
-While in most places you are well within your right to photograph whatever you see, that is not the case everywhere.
 Belgium and France are both examples of countries where Freedom of Panorama is limited in some way.
-For example, when the Eiffel Tower is lit up at night it is considered a copyrighted scene and images of it cannot be published without explicit consent.
+For example, when the Eiffel Tower is lit up at night, it is considered a copyrighted scene and images of it cannot be published without explicit consent.

-Consideration of others
+3. Be considerate of others

 Sheep worrying causes a significant loss of livestock annually and it can cause farmers to revoke access to their land.

 Landscape photography is a great pursuit.
-The rewards to the photographer and their audiences are many, but certain behaviors can be detrimental for both the landscape and the people in it.
+The rewards to the photographer and their audiences are many, but certain behaviors can be detrimental to both the landscape and the people in it.
 For the most part, common sense and thorough research will steer you in the right direction.

 Table of contents